uswds/uswds-site/_components/form-controls/02-checkboxes.md

       </li>
       <li>
         <strong>Use adequate touch targets.</strong> If you customize, make sure
         selections are adequately spaced for touch screens.
+Consider using the tile variant for larger touch targets.
       </li>
       <li>
         <strong>Don’t mix default and tile variants.</strong> While tiles provide a better interaction affordance, they can appear to indicate preference when mixed.